 - a PhD programme at an institution abroad (Home University) and intend to apply for a co-tutelle programme with the University of Trento (Host University): co-tutelle de thesis INCOMING.

 The basic features, common to all agreements, to be fulfilled for a co-tutelle programme are:

 - compulsory official enrolment in a PhD programme, according to the current legislation and regulations in force in one of the two countries (for example, in Italy the minimum duration of the Doctorate programme is three years);

 - approval by the PhD Committee or the relevant academic authority of the partner institution;

 - agreement individually drawn up for each PhD student (ad personam agreement), compliant with the general agreement signed by the two legal representatives;

-- research carried out in alternate periods (approximately equivalent at each location and for a minimum indicative period of one semester) in the Institutions of the two countries, under the supervision of the two thesis supervisors (one for each of the two partner universities);
+- research carried out in alternate periods (approximately equivalent at each location and for a minimum indicative period of 12 months) in the Institutions of the two countries, under the supervision of the two thesis supervisors (one for each of the two partner universities);

 - research activity jointly assessed by the two partner universities (as established in the Individual Agreement);